spacemeshos/QA-smapp/README.md

 ## Template

-For creating new test scenarios and cases, please use the [Scenario Case Template](cases/scenario-case-template.md).
+For creating new test scenarios and cases, please use the [Scenario & Test Case Template](cases/scenario-case-template.md).

 ## Contribution Guidelines